gallanwood/learning-git/notes.md

 - `git add .`
 - `git commit -m 'Change something'`
 - `git push` to push the change to GitHub
+- `git push --force` when the remote repo gets ahead of the local, eg: due to a `git commit --amend`

 ### Clone from Github